-With a heart in the heavens and with both feet firmly on the floor – that’s the feeling of being in the Alpine pastures.
-Following where the animals have led (sheep, goats, cows, and in earlier times pigs too), people migrate from the valleys to the high mountains every year once the snow has melted sufficiently.
+The heart in heaven and both feet firmly on the ground – that's the feeling of being in the Alpine pastures.
+Every year after the snow has sufficiently melted, people follow their animals (sheep, goats, cows, and in earlier times even pigs) and move temporarily from the valleys to the high mountains.
 A very special and unique celebration begins.
-First the Alpine lodge is tidied and cosily furnished, while bells are hung around the animals' necks and a process of familiarisation with this new environment begins.
+First the Alpine lodge is tidied and cosily furnished, while bells are hung around the animals' necks and the familiarisation process with this new environment begins.
 Cows are the gourmet eaters amongst the animals.
 They seek out only the best grass and herbs.
 No matter how rough the terrain underfoot, they wander widely over these upland meadows.
-The dairymen and dairywomen follow them in the grey of morning, to drive them back to the lodge for milking.
+The dairymen and dairywomen follow them in the crack of dawn to drive them back to the lodge for milking.
 If mist is covering the pasture, then the bells are the only indication as to where the herd might be.

-After milking, the dairy workers take expert care of this good milk, turning it into butter and cheese.
-Buttermilk, another speciality of the Alpine pastures, comes about all by itself – as a by-product, just as why is a by-product of cheese-making.
-The beauty of some dairymaids is reputedly attributable to bathing in whey – as well as a healthy diet and the refreshing purity of the landscape.
-Whether that is true or just a romantic fantasy is an unanswered question.
+After milking, the dairy workers take expert care of the fresh milk, turning it into butter and cheese.
+Buttermilk as well as whey, other specialities of the Alpine pastures, are simply by-products of the cheese production.
+The beauty of some dairymaids is reputedly attributable to bathing in whey – in additoin to a healthy diet and the refreshing purity of the landscape.
+Whether this is true or just a romantic fairly tale is an unanswered question.

-What is, however, a known fact is that – for centuries – the Alpine life meant a temporary lifting of strict rules: young girls were suddenly released from the customary order of the rural hierarchy and church control.
-She was her own mistresses: the lodge was her house, the pasture her immeasurable kingdom.
+What is, however, a known fact is that – for centuries – the Alpine life meant a temporary lifting of strict rules: young girls were suddenly released from the customary order of the rural hierarchy and church control: the lodges were their houses, the pasture their immeasurable kingdom.
 This freedom fired the imagination of many artists, poets and writers in the years after 1800, as they discovered an Alpine Arcadia in these pastures.

-And rightly so, since – unusually – the imagination matched up to the reality, and indeed even lagged behind it: the experience of the Alpine pasture is more beautiful than can be put into words.
-In the treasury of native fairy-tales, poems and songs, this elated feeling has been sung about and narrated many times; in the Alpine yodel, the voice floats wordlessly, as only vowels and syllables are intoned powerfully and expressively, in a celebration raised up to the open skies, and sounding out far and wide over mountain and valley: in this song, this practically otherworldly happiness finds its ultimate expression.
+And rightly so, the imagination matched the reality, and at times even lagged behind it: the experience of the Alpine pasture is more beautiful than can be put into words.
+In the treasury of native fairy tales, poems and songs, this elated feeling has been sung about and narrated many times; in the Alpine yodel, the voice floats wordlessly, as only vowels and syllables are intoned powerfully and expressively, in a celebration raised up to the open skies, and sounding out far and wide over mountain and valley: in this song, this practically otherworldly happiness finds its ultimate expression.

 Anyone ascending to the heights of these Alpine meadows is welcome to share in this elated feeling.
-In Salzburg, the pastures lie so closely together than when walking the Almenweg im Pongau the visitor can see 120 unique pastures over a 350-kilometre route.
+In Salzburg, the pastures lie so closely together that, when walking the Almenweg im Pongau, once can see 120 unique pastures over a 350-kilometre route.
 On the Ameisenweg (literally the “ants’ path”) in Filzmoos, by contrast, it is through focussing on a detail that the beauty of the whole is appreciated, while the Naturerlebnisweg Bachlalm leads the walker through the diversity of the flora and fauna of the high mountains.

-Information on the Salzburger Almenweg: 350 km of pleasurable walking.
+Full information on the Salzburger Almenweg, 350 km of pleasurable walking.